ab48917/spring-boot-file-to-dictionary/Readme.md

 ## Spring Boot File Upload / Download Rest API Example

 **Tutorial**: [
-1- This is used to store receive the files in REST post call and store to database 2- Storing the files to database for data privacy and prtection act.
+1- This is used to receive the files in REST post call and store to database 2- Storing the files to database for data privacy and protection act.
-3- Storing the file also helps to keep clients records handy at time of need 4- Storing the words of files into dictionary and retriving on the fly as and when needed.
+3- Storing the file also helps to keep clients records handy at time of need.
+4- Storing the words of files into dictionary and retreiving on the fly as and when needed.
 5- Insertion takes O(N) and Retrieval takes O(N)

 ]